Jack-Keene/jonny-boutwood-casting/site/content/_index.md

 intro:
   heading: Biography
   text:
+    - paragraph: Jonny has also been Co-Casting with Shaheen on the TV series of HANNA and most recently BOILING POINT.
-    - paragraph: Jonny has been working in casting for 12 years.
+    - paragraph: Prior to this Jonny worked casting for 12 years.
 The first 3 years of this was in regional and West End Theatre and then moved into TV and Film.
 Throughout his years as an assistant and associate, Jonny has been privileged to work and learn from some of the most prolific Casting